-Pledges account for the largest percentage of our operating budget, almost 70%.
-Meaning that each and every pledge plays a decisive role in the ability of First Church to work towards fulfilling its mission each year.
-That means WE really are the church.
+Annual Pledges and contributions account for almost 70% of the churches budget each year, meaning that each and every pledge plays a decisive role in the ability of First Church to work towards fulfilling its mission each year.
+Meaning WE really are the church.

 Annual Giving FAQs

 Each autumn, during our Annual Fund Drive, First Unitarian asks its members and friends to make a promise of financial support (a Pledge) for the coming calendar year.

 Our Annual Fund Drive (AFD) provides the funds that make the life of our church possible.

 This is the time for you to think deeply about the role of First Unitarian in your life.
 As congregants we count on this community to be here for us in intensely personal ways—for solace, support, and hope.
 This personal connection is only possible through generous congregant support.

 What Is a Pledge?

 A pledge is a promise to donate a certain amount of money to the church during the calendar year.
 It is a statement of intent; it’s not a legally binding obligation.
 Do not hesitate to pledge generously because you are uncertain about your financial situation.
 Pledges can be adjusted in times of shifting resources.